-This is the easiest baked apples recipe!
-Two apples filled with oats, cinnamon, brown sugar, and nutmeg.
-Baked until perfectly tender and wonderful for breakfast, dessert, or a snack.
+Easy baked apples recipe!
+Two apples filled with oats, cinnamon, nutmeg, and brown sugar.
+Baked until perfectly tender.
+Perfect for breakfast or dessert.

 If you’re looking for a simple baked apples recipe, you’ve come to the right place.
-This delightful apple recipe is perfect for making just two baked apples.
+These tender, sweet baked apples are not only very easy to make but they’re absolutely delicious.

 If you would like information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.